Aimuhire/lamegram/README.md

 #### Architecture: MVC

-This project illustrates the use of the Model View Controller architecture used by most popular frontend Frameworks using VanillaJs, pure and plain.
+This project illustrates the Model View Controller architecture used by most popular frontend Frameworks using VanillaJs, pure and plain.

 #### SPA with Routing that works(hmmm...)